Mariners vs. Rangers: Betting Trends, Records ATS, Home/Road Splits

 Mariners Betting Records & Stats

-- The Mariners have won 12 of the 23 games they were the moneyline favorite this season (52.2%).
+- The Mariners have been favored on the moneyline 24 total times this season.
+They've gone 13-11 in those games.

-- Seattle has a record of 7-3 when playing as moneyline favorites with odds of -160 or shorter (70% winning percentage).
+- Seattle has played three times as moneyline favorites with odds of -190 or shorter, and earned a victory in each game.

-- Seattle has had an over/under set by oddsmakers 35 times, and have combined with opponents to go over the total in 17 of those games (17-17-1).
+- Seattle has played in 36 games with an over/under set, and have combined with its opponents to go over the total 17 times (17-18-1).

-- The Mariners have a 1-2-0 record against the spread this season (covering just 33.3% of the time).
+- The Mariners have put together a 1-2-0 record against the spread this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.